-Two Stillwater, MN, teachers, Karen Mason and Ellen Eigner, also created many activities to accompany this book.
+Two Stillwater, MN, teachers, Karen Mason and Ellen Eigner, created many activities to accompany this book.
 Pick and choose from among the many options.

 OUR FAMILY TREE is a family album.
 It’s a book that traces the ancestry of the human family all the way back to single-celled life on earth and illustrates how life changes over time as the environment changes.
 The following curriculum unit is designed to help teachers introduce OUR FAMILY TREE to students.
 Most activities are suitable for elementary students, but can also be adapted for older children.